"Medical terrorist" who allegedly tampered with IV bags indicted

 Federal investigators believe Ortiz began spiking IV bags with dangerous drugs in May, but haven't been able to retrieve surveillance video from that far back.

-Ortiz will be back in court Friday, where he's expected to plead not guilty to the charges.
+Ortiz will be back in court Friday, when he's expected to plead not guilty to the charges.

-Raynaldo Rivera Ortiz Jr. has been under federal investigation in connection with tainted IV bags that may have caused the death of a colleague and caused complications in patients during routine surgeries, CBS DFW says.
+CBS DFW reported on Sept.
+9 that the Texas Medical Board had temporarily suspended Ortiz' medical license after getting information from federal law enforcement on an ongoing investigation.

+In a news release, the board said it was determined that Ortiz' continuing to practice medicine would pose "a continuing threat to public welfare."
+The suspension will remain in place until the board takes further action.

 for more features.